 Import and export piping data (lines and polylines) from AutoCAD to create a pipe system.
 Import and export system data to and from GIS shape files and Google Earth.

-Internet Maps – Import maps and retrieve system elevations from the internet for model backgrounds and complete contour reference.
+Internet Maps – Import maps and retrieve system elevations from the internet for model backgrounds and a complete contour reference.

 Backgrounds – Display image files in the background including DWG, DXF, PDF, BMP, TIF, JPG, and Internet Maps.